markoleptic/SpeedyRecs/README.md

-# Speedy Recs: Anime Recommender System
+# SpeedyRecs: Anime Recommender System

 ## Abstract
 Speedy Recs is an anime recommender system devolped in RStudio using five different algorithms, including User-Based Collaborative Filtering (UBCF), Item-Based Collaborative Filtering (IBCF), Singular Value Decomposition (SVD), Alternating Least Squares (ALS), and a hybrid model.
 We obtained data from [Kaggle](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020), which was scraped from MyAnimeList, preprocessed it using RStudio, and evaluated the models for performance using various metrics.